zachmeador/pineneedle/THOUGHTS.md

 - markdown to pdf rendering. otherwise this isn't fully solving the "no resume to having a shareable resume" pipeline
 - the app will be sync, and not have multiple instances. so, use json for maintaining state for the app. have it live with the user's library of markdowns
 - needs to be easy to use a local llm if the user wants to
+- the resume rendering needs to be based off of a user-modified template library. app contains one simple template for now.

 ## boring stuff